schemaanalyst/schemaanalyst/README.md

 To create data to exercise the integrity constraints of a schema using the data generation component of SchemaAnalyst, and then perform mutation analysis using it, the `MutationAnalysis` class from the `org.schemaanalyst.mutation.analysis.executor` package can be used as follows:

-Open a terminal window in the main `schemaanalyst` folder and type:
+Open a terminal window in the main `schemaanalyst` directory and type:

 `java -cp build:lib/* org.schemaanalyst.mutation.analysis.executor.MutationAnalysis casestudy <options>`